ryantanlien/CS3241-Lab3/README.md

 illumination and shading, different bump mapping techniques and ray tracing.
 It also goes through the old OpenGL specification, thorougly examining each stage of its pipeline.

+## Lab 3 Rendering Features
+The lab features simulating a reflection using a 2nd alternative OpenGL camera.
+It also features texture mapping.
+Objects such as the Minecraft Dirt Block and the Sword was designed by myself, and each Primitive's vector coordinates and transforms are calculated and drawn by hand as well.